 Deciding the type of employment

-Before offering someone an employment agreement, the employer needs to decide what type of employee they will be, for example, if they’ll be employed on a permanent, fixed-term or casual basis.
+Before offering someone an employment agreement, the employer needs to decide what type of employment they are offering, for example, if they are offering employment on a permanent, fixed-term or casual basis.
 There are extra rules that you need to know if you want to employ someone on a fixed-term agreement (for a set period of time or until a certain event occurs).
 If the employee will be fixed term, or will only work when work is available and they choose to accept work offered, this must be specified in their individual employment agreement (or if they’ll be on a collective employment agreement, it’s usually put in their offer letter or additional terms and conditions).

-Types of employee has more infomation on employee types and fixed-term agreements.
+Types of employee has more information on employee types and fixed-term agreements.

 Deciding the type of employment agreement